Ronin (Marvel Comics): Ultimate Marvel

 The Ultimate Marvel equivalent of Ronin is an alternate personality of Marc Spector.
 In order to infiltrate the Kingpin's forces, Ronin proves himself by luring Spider-Man into a fight.
 The two engage in a brutal battle while Ronin and Moon Knight fight a concurrent battle in Spector's mind.
 Ronin knocks Spider-Man unconscious and apparently "kills" Moon Knight before taking the youth to the Kingpin for interrogation.
 However, the Kingpin attacks Ronin, revealing knowledge of Ronin's secret identity.
 Two of the Kingpin's henchmen take Ronin to a river and execute him.
 However, Ronin survives his near fatal injuries and goes to the police to provide evidence about the Kingpin's attempt to murder him.
 He is forced to reveal his identity, but the Kingpin is arrested and the media refer to Spector as a hero.

 Ultimate Universe

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
-The Ronin title is used for anyone that works for Roxxon.
+In the Ultimate Universe, Ronin is a title used by numerous employees of Roxxon.